-If you tuned in to Thursday’s congressional hearing on the GameStop purchasing frenzy, you might have heard a few specialized stock market terms that have suddenly been nationally spotlighted.
+If you tuned in to Thursday’s congressional hearing on the GameStop purchasing frenzy, you might have heard some stock market jargon that has suddenly been nationally spotlighted.
 Like “settlement times,” for example.

 That’s a concept several of the hearing’s star witnesses, including Robinhood’s chief executive, Vlad Tenev, have referenced in their written testimonies.
 Specifically, Tenev and other Wall Street leaders are calling for faster settlement times in stock market trading.

 If you’re wondering what that means, here are your questions, answered: